 ELP1 To make Merton a municipal leader in improving the environment, taking the lead in tackling climate change, reducing pollution, developing a low carbon economy, consuming fewer resources and using them more effectively.
 ELP2 To promote social cohesion and tackle deprivation by reducing inequalities.
 ELP3 To provide new homes and infrastructure within Merton's town centre and residential areas, through physical regeneration and effective use of space.
-ELP4 To make Merton more prosperous with strong and diverse long-term economic growth ELP5 To make Merton a healthier and better place for people to live, work or visit.
-ELP6 To make Merton an exemplary borough in mitigating and adapting to climate change and to make it a more attractive and green place ELP7 To make Merton a well connected place where walking, cycling and public transport are the modes of choice when planning all journeys.
-ELP8 To promote a high quality urban and suburban environment in Merton where development is well designed and contributes to the function and character of the Borough.
+ELP4 To make Merton more prosperous with strong and diverse long-term economic growth ELP5 To make Merton a healthier and better place for people to live To make Merton a healthier and better place for people to live, work or visit.
+ELP6 work or visit.
+To make Merton an exemplary borough in mitigating and adapting to climate change and to make it a more attractive and